 Feeling Depressed?
 Lack Energy?
 You Might Need More B-12.

 If you’re feeling lethargic or depressed, you might have a low B-12 level.
 It’s sometimes called pernicious anemia.
-A doctor might recommend B-12 injections or supplements over-the-counter.
+A doctor might recommend B-12 injections or over-the-counter vitamin supplements.

 B-12 is found in seafood, red meat, and dairy.
 It’s an essential vitamin that often helps people feel more energetic and can even improve memory.